LM-Ince/lab-website-ince/projects/index.md

 # <i class="fas fa-projects"></i>Projects

-I aim to understand the interactions between the circadian and neuroimmune systems, and to determine how circadian disruption impairs cognition via neuroinflammatory mechanisms (e.g., in aging and pathology).
+I aim to understand the interactions between the circadian and immune systems, with the goal of using rhythmic immunity to improve health.
+My research is driven by the central questions:
+1) How do circadian rhythms regulate inflammation?
+2) What are the consequences of circadian disruption on immune function?

+The immune system has a critical biological function, governing an organism’s interaction with the environment and its ultimate survival.
+Immune function is also highly rhythmic: there are daily patterns of immune cell migration and in immune cell reactivity to stimuli (e.g., production of inflammatory cytokines, uptake of antigens).
+Inflammation is a common component in the etiology of many diseases, but our immune system can also be used to our advantage in fighting cancer and infections.
+Thus, a deeper understanding of the mechanisms regulating immune function will facilitate development of both restorative and preventative therapies.

+I am particularly interested in how immune function and circadian immunity changes in the context of aging, and the potential for circadian-based strategies to boost immune health.

 {% include search-info.html %}